quantified-uncertainty/ops/tools/github-credentials-obtainer/README.md

 - `APP_ID` of that app
 - `INSTALLATION_ID` for app-org installation pair

-It will create two files:

-- `/tmp/github-token` with a plain string containing the token (note that the token is short-lived, it will expire in 1 hour)
+It will create a `/tmp/github-token` file with a plain string containing the token (note that the token is short-lived, it will expire in 1 hour).
-- `/tmp/.docker/config.json` with docker config based on that token, useful for mounting it in kaniko